tryffel/eventsourcing/README.md

 // Store only the aggregate snapshot.
 Will return an error if there are events that are not stored on the aggregate SaveSnapshot(a aggregate) error

-// expose the underlaying event repository.
+// expose the underlying event repository.
 EventRepository() *EventRepository

 // register the aggregate in the underlaying event repository